Akene-Uzezi/Learning-Langchain/README.md

 # Langchain Learning Project

-This project contains a series of Jupyter notebooks that demonstrate various concepts and techniques for working with Langchain and the OpenAI API.
+This project contains a series of Jupyter notebooks that demonstrate various concepts and techniques for working with Langchain, including prompt templates, chat models, output parsers, and integration with the OpenAI API.

 ## Notebooks